intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

       enabled: true
       hostPath: /Users/username/pgdata

-  # enable integrated NGINX ingress controller.
-  # this controller should not act proxy (requirement #9).
-  nginx:
-    enabled: true
-    proxy:
-      enabled: false

-  # configure integrated NGINX ingress controller.
-  # one instance of NGINX is sufficient for demo scenario (requirement #10).
-  # set type to LoadBalancer to be accessible from public network (requirement #9).
-  ingress-nginx:
-    controller:
-      replicaCount: 1
-      service:
-        type: LoadBalancer

   # enable integrated SMTP server (requirement #4).
-  # configure ingress to forward requests for any host to mailhog GUI (requirements #9).
+  # configure ingress to forward requests for any host to mailhog GUI (requirements #5).
   # since ingress for IOM defined a more specific rule, mailhog GUI can be reached using any hostname except localhost.
-  # since integrated NGINX controller should be used, its class has to be set explicitly.
   mailhog:
     enabled: true
     ingress:
       enabled: true
-      className: nginx-iom
       hosts:
         - host:
           paths: